 Compare Toyota Tacoma car insurance rates by model year

-Newer cars have higher insurance premiums due to higher market value and pricier repair expenses.
-For example, the insurance cost for a 2023 Toyota Tacoma will typically be more expensive than that of a 2019 model.
-However, older vehicles may lack advanced safety technologies, affecting insurance rates.
+Generally, newer models have higher insurance rates due to their higher market value and repair costs.
+For instance, insuring a 2023 Toyota Tacoma will likely be more expensive than insuring a 2019 model.
+However, older models might not have the latest safety features, which can also influence rates.

-Below is a comparison of average annual insurance costs for different model years of the Toyota Tacoma.
-This data can give you a clear idea of how insurance premiums change with the vehicle’s age.
+Below is a breakdown of the average annual insurance premiums for different model years of the Toyota Tacoma, offering insight into how a vehicle’s age impacts its insurance rates.

 Model yearAnnual ratesSix-month ratesMonthly rates